phms/SyncRhythmboxLastFm/README.rst

 Synopsis
 --------

-The Last.fm database synchronization plugin for Rhythmbox fetches the currently playing track's playcount from Last.fm, and updates your Rhythmbox database accordingly.
+The Last.fm database synchronization plugin for Rhythmbox fetches the currently playing track's information from Last.fm, and updates your Rhythmbox database accordingly.

 Will be synchronized the following information: